 Glaciers carved the deep freshwater lakes.
 The three main ones, oriented roughly north-south, are Seneca, Keuka and Cayuga.
 A fourth, Canandaigua, plays a lesser role in the wine scene.

 Seneca, 62km long, is home to 59 of the district’s 128 wineries; Cayuga, slightly shorter, has 30; the Y-shaped Keuka (32km) has 23, and Canandaigua (25km) has 10.
 The region’s 11 other lakes have six between them.

 A proper visit here needs at least three days, but a week can be fully rewarding.
-Wine travel is orderly and systematic, since the wineries – mostly small-scale and family-owned – are on or near the lakes (see boxes, right and p107).
+Wine travel is orderly and systematic, since the wineries – mostly small-scale and family-owned – are on or near the lakes.
 Each lake offers organised wine trails but be warned: their informational materials are not exhaustive because not all top producers are members.

 Gamut of grapes

 The region’s foremost wine-grape-breeding institute (responsible for the varieties Cayuga White, Chardonel, Melody, Noiret and Valvin Muscat) is Cornell University’s New York State Agricultural Experiment Station in Geneva, at Seneca’s northern end.